EyasuTeshome/shifttracker/interview-prep/address-feedback-on-cover-letter.md

 ### Project requirements

 - [Make sure that your cover letter meets every requirement of the cover letter rubric](https://docs.google.com/document/d/1kiQP_QOxy2Opklleet37kCXbB8uRndRPumtfzKtR9N0/edit).
 If you have followed the [cover letter curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/write-and-submit-a-customized-cover-letter.md), it should do so automatically.
-- Make sure that you have addressed **each and every piece of feedback your project reviewer has given you.** If you skip over too much feedback, your project reviewer may return the project to you as invalid, and you will need to revise it and resubmit it again.
-You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.
+- Make sure that you have addressed **each and every piece of feedback your project reviewer has given you.** You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.

 ### **Submission instructions**